letsencrypt/website/docs/faq.md

 Let's Encrypt is a global Certificate Authority (CA).
 We let people and organizations around the world obtain, renew, and manage SSL/TLS certificates.
 Our certificates can be used by websites to enable secure HTTPS connections.

 Let’s Encrypt offers Domain Validation (DV) certificates.
-We do not offer Organization Validation (OV), Extended Validation (EV), or wildcard certificates, primarily because we cannot automate issuance for those types of certificates.
+We do not offer Organization Validation (OV) or Extended Validation (EV) primarily because we cannot automate issuance for those types of certificates.

 To get started using Let's Encrypt, please visit our [Getting Started](https://letsencrypt.org/getting-started/) page.